pivotal/docs-tap/api-auto-registration/installation.hbs.md

 >**Note:** The value of `cluster_name` is what you will see in the `lifecycle` property of your API Entitites

-If you are installing with full profile you will get the following default values, but keep in mind you can override them if need be.
+If you are installing TAP with run or full profile you will get the following default values, but keep in mind you can override them if need be.

 ```yaml
 api_autoregistration: